The NBC Comedy Hour: Overview

-The show was a critical and ratings failure: Variety stated "A more poorly conceived, routined and paced outing would be difficult to imagine."
+The show was a critical and ratings failure: Variety stated about the series's second episode, "A more poorly conceived, routined and paced outing would be difficult to imagine."
 It was cancelled in June, having already been pre-empted 4 times in 5 months.
 It was succeeded by The Steve Allen Show, whose reputation became a marked contrast to that of The NBC Comedy Hour.
 The Paley Center for Media has several episodes of the series in their archives.